4 family members kidnapped from California business found dead, sheriff says

 The video shows the man exiting the building with Jasdeep and Amandeep, who are both zip-tied at the hands, and placing them in the back of a pickup truck.
 The truck leaves, but returns six minutes later.
 The suspect goes back inside, and leaves soon after with Kaur and her daughter Aroohi Dheri.

 There was still no word on a motive in the kidnappings, or the possible connection between Salgado and the victims.
-Warnke said Salgado was convicted of robbery in 2005.
+The Merced County District Attorney's Office said Wednesday that Salgado was convicted in 2007 of witness intimidation, home invasion robbery with a gun and attempted false imprisonment in connection with a 2005 incident.
 Salgado was paroled in 2015 and has not had any major contact with law enforcement since, Warnke said.

 Warnke said that as of Wednesday morning, Salgado has not been able to communicate with investigators.
 He has not yet been criminally charged in the case.